-The AFM and the central bank of the Netherlands ('De Nederlandsche Bank N.V.', also referred to as 'DNB') act as supervisors.
-The AFM oversees conduct supervision under the Wft.
+The AFM and the central bank of the Netherlands (De Nederlandsche Bank N.V. also referred to as 'DNB') act as supervisors.
+The AFM is charged with conduct supervision on the grounds of the Wft.
 Prudential supervision is performed by DNB.